adequatej/open-source-tools/.github/README-scripts.md

 ## Overview

 The repository uses a combination of GitHub Issue Templates and GitHub Actions to automate the tool submission and approval process.
-This ensures consistent documentation and efficient handling of new tool submissions.
+The automation is split into two main workflows:

+1. **Tool Approval Workflow**: Handles the submission and approval of new tools
+2. **README Update Workflow**: Keeps the README synchronized with the tools list

 ## GitHub Issue Templates